 For the most part, clients do not usually have to pay anything out-of-pocket to hire a disability lawyer.
 However, a disability lawyer may ask a client to pay a reasonable amount for costs associated with requesting different medical records, copying documents, and postage.

 To learn more about the costs and fees for social security disability cases, watch this short video.

 When hiring a disability lawyer, remember to look for an attorney with these qualifications:

 2) Maintains a physical office close to your home

 4) Provides you with an honest assessment of your case

 5) Is licensed and experienced in social security disability law

-If you want to know more about the SSD approval process and have a disability/impairment that has rendered you unable to work, contact Neil H. Good online or call toll-free #(847) 577-4476 to schedule your free case evaluation to discuss your specific health condition and your SSDI eligibility.
+If you want to know more about the SSD approval process and have a disability/impairment that has rendered you unable to work, contact The Good Law Group online or call toll-free #(847) 577-4476 to schedule your free case evaluation to discuss your specific health condition and your SSDI eligibility.